Alex Rodriguez: Use of performance-enhancing drugs

-In July 2007, former outfielder and steroid-user Jose Canseco said that he was planning to publish another book about Major League Baseball, to follow his 2005 bestseller Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big.
+In July 2007, former outfielder and steroid-user Jose Canseco said that he was planning to publish another book about Major League Baseball to follow his 2005 bestseller Juiced.
 Canseco said his new book would have "other stuff" on Rodriguez, and called him a hypocrite.
 At the time, Rodriguez denied accusations of steroid use.
 In a 2007 interview with Katie Couric, Rodriguez flatly denied ever having used performance-enhancing drugs.

 In February 2009, Selena Roberts and David Epstein of Sports Illustrated reported that Rodriguez had tested positive for two anabolic steroids, testosterone and Primobolan, during his 2003 season playing for the Texas Rangers, the same season in which he captured his first American League Most Valuable Player award, broke 300 career home runs (hitting 47 that year), and earned one of his ten Silver Slugger Awards.
 The information had been part of a government-sealed report detailing 104 major league players (out of 1200 players tested) who tested positive for performance enhancers during a 2003 drug survey.
 Approved by the players themselves with the promise of anonymity, the survey was conducted by Major League Baseball to see whether a mandatory drug testing program might be necessary.
 At the time, as the result of a collectively bargained union agreement, there was no penalty or punishment for a positive test.
 Because more than 5% of the samples taken from players in 2003 came back positive, mandatory testing of major league baseball players began in 2004, with penalties for violations.

 The 2003 test results were supposed to remain anonymous and the samples destroyed.
 However, a coded master list of 104 players was seized during the BALCO investigation, turning up in a 2004 federal raid on Comprehensive Drug Testing's facility in Long Beach, California.
 A month later, the physical samples were seized by federal agents raiding Quest Diagnostics in Las Vegas, Nevada.
 The list of the 104 positive-testing players was released to the Major League Baseball Players Association (MLBPA) in 2004.
 The players' union later said that the 104 positive samples were in the process of being destroyed when they were subpoenaed by federal authorities in November 2003, making continued destruction "improper."